 Bitcoin transactions and wallets are publicly available.
 Just to go the Blockchain Explorer, and you can observe a multitude of transactions transpiring on Bitcoin’s blockchain, along with other cryptocurrencies as well.

 Now below is an illustration of the message and cryptography that allows Bob to receive 5 Bitcoin from Alice.

 The following is an actual example of what a random transaction of Bitcoin looks like after the inputs and output have been cryptographically hashed.

 ScriptSig: Input and Output

 This is because of the Bitcoin secret sauce (or not so secret), the double hash function SHA-256.

 SHA-256 is Bitcoin’s cryptographically secure hash function.
-This hash function is used because it is deterministic, collision resistant and is relatively fast to compute, while infeasible to reverse.
+This hash function is used because it is deterministic, collision resistant and is relatively fast to compute, as well as infeasible to reverse.

 To read more about hashing on the blog, check it out here: What is Blockchain Hashing

 The SHA-256 function, which is crucial to the script and cryptography of Bitcoin, uses a limited set of processing functions and only 11 variables.
 Allowing only limited functions within the script is a function of Bitcoin’s secure script and encryption.

 First, the public key is hashed using SHA-256 to create a 256-bit output hash.
 The resultant hash is then run through RIPEMD-160.
 RIPEMD-160 produces a 160-bit output hash.
 Thus the final output is a 160-bit hash.